Company gone out of business

-However, there is no guarantee that your claim will be successful.
+However, there is no guarantee your claim will be successful.
 There are rules for the priority to be given to various debts owed.
 Generally, you will be treated as an unsecured creditor.
-Revenue, banks and company employees are secured creditors, so get their money back before any customers.
-This means that after the secured creditors receive what they are owed there may not be any money left to pay you.
+Revenue, banks and company employees are secured creditors, so they get their money back before any customers.
+This means that after the secured creditors get what they are owed there may not be any money left to pay you.

 If there is a new owner

-If the company has been sold to a new owner, you will need to find out if they have taken on the previous owner’s liabilities and are willing to honour claims.
+If the company has been sold to a new owner, you need to find out if they have taken on the previous owner’s liabilities and are willing to honour claims.
 The new owner may not: